ARCH Housing Trust Fund

 Homeownership Projects

-Please contact Patrick Tippy at ARCH to set up a pre-application meeting, or with any further questions about the City of Bellevue’s Housing Stability Program or Affordable Housing Fund at (425) 305-5364.
+Please contact Chris Keenan at ARCH to set up a pre-application meeting, or with any further questions about the City of Bellevue’s Housing Stability Program and Housing Reserve at (425) 229-6635

 “ARCH has proven to be an invaluable resource to its member cities and local housing developers in structuring partnerships that work, and funding the gap for projects in need.”